A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 Microsoft Windows does have a thing called “Display Scaling” that lets you scale up small fonts on high-resolution Displays, but this has to be supported by your Video Editing App too and doesn’t always work well with every 3rd-party Software.
 You might want to check this before going the 4K route.

 Let’s face it: Sound on Laptop’s will never be satisfactory.
-Especially the lower-end audio spectrum lacks a lot of “uuhmpf”, and this comes at a reason.
+Especially the lower-end of the audio spectrum lacks a lot of “uuhmpf”, and this comes at a reason.

 Because low-frequencies need a large speaker-membrane to be generated, due to size-constraints you just can’t fit large enough speakers or a large enough resonance-area into a Laptop.